IMAGINE THE NEWS

 Picture

-Was it all really inevitable?
-What if we started imagining the good news we want to see and hear?
-More than just broad concepts of "peace," but very detailed stories of GOOD things happening.
-Would that help usher in a brighter future?
+What if we started imagining the good news we want to see and hear - more than just broad concepts of peace, but detailed stories of good things happening - would that help usher in a better future?

-Here in 2025, there is more urgency than ever for us to focus our imaginations and creativity towards visions of good things.
-There is still hope!
+Here in 2025, there's more urgency than ever to focus our imaginations towards visions of good things.
+There's still hope, but the clock is ticking.

 Picture